da8y01/gh-blog1/_posts/2023-04-07-feynman-conferencias-computacion.md

 In other words, if we sampled the function at times spaced (Pi/v) time units apart, we could reconstruct the entire thing from the sample!

-Then, the sum (4.4l) is no longer infinite and we only need to take a finite number of sample points to enable us to reconstruct .f(t).
+Then, the sum (4.41) is no longer infinite and we only need to take a finite number of sample points to enable us to reconstruct f(t).

 Although I have skated over the mathematical proof of the Sampling Theorem, it is worth pausing to give you at least some feel for where it comes from.